readingoutreach/Reading-Festival-Outreach-2016/festival.md

 navigation_title: Festival
 title: Reading Festival 2016
 permalink: /festival/
+cover: "img/festivalstage.jpg"
 ---

 # Reading Festival 2016 Outreach

 This year we are out again reaching out to the festival-goers.

 Here is the schedule of outreach for the festival.

 ### Wednesday 24th
 We will be doing outreach in two locations — Carey Baptist will be handing out 10,000 maps of Reading at the station

 We will be leading teams in Reading town centre with [1-2-1 evangelism and HOTS](https://readingoutreach.github.io/Reading-Festival-Outreach-2016/event/festival-town-24ampm.html) (Healing On The Streets).

 ### Thursday 25th